Types of Massage Therapy

-When I went to research the different types of massage, I actually found a listing of well over a 100 different types of massage.
+When I went to research the different types of massage therapy and the massage therapy benefits associated with them, I actually found a listing of well over a 100 different types of massage.
 After doing some searching, I decided to break this topic down and discuss the most common types of massage and their benefits for this newsletter.
 I will do separate newsletters on other massage topics and bodywork at a later date.

 Massage therapy or massage is defined as a treatment that involves rubbing the muscles and connective tissues for medical or therapeutic purposes and to assist the body in relaxation.
 Its purpose is to enhance the function of the tissues being massaged.